Eket: History

-Although King Jaja's commercial and political adventures in the Qua Iboe area which impacted on the Ekid people have been documented in colonial records, including the 1881 Jaja-Ibeno War it seems the one singular event which brought Eket into history was the signing of the Treaty of friendship and protection between the "King" and Chiefs of Eket, Qua Iboe River and the representatives of Queen Victoria of the United Kingdom of Britain, Ireland, India, etc. at Eket Beach, Atabong ("Esok Akungkpung" or "Esok Afia Anwe") on 8 September 1884.
+Although King Jaja's commercial and political adventures in the Qua Iboe area which impacted the Ekid people have been documented in colonial records, including the 1881 Jaja-Ibeno War it seems the one singular event which brought Eket into history was the signing of the Treaty of friendship and protection between the "King" and Chiefs of Eket, Qua Iboe River and the representatives of Queen Victoria of the United Kingdom of Britain, Ireland, India, etc. at Eket Beach, Atabong ("Esok Akungkpung" or "Esok Afia Anwe") on 8 September 1884.
 The signatories for Eket were given as Ackpun, Userturo, Uko, Ito and Esiet while R.W.
 Craigie, commander of Her Majesty's Ship "Flirt" signed for Consul E.H.
 Hewett, Esq).
 "Ackpun" was a misspelling of "Akpan", that is, Akpan Udoimuk of Nung Akpan in Atabong Village while "Userturo" was a misspelling of "Uso Etukudo" (Uso Etukudo was of Nung Uso Ekon in Usung Inyang village).
 The signatories for Eket were village/family heads of the surrounding villages of Atabong and Usung Inyang.
-The British trader, George Watts, signed as witness.
+The British trader, George Watts, signed as a witness.
 On the same day, similar treaties were signed between the British officials and the "King" and Chiefs of Ibeno at Ibeno Beach and the "King" and Chiefs of Okut (Okat) at Okat Beach.
 These treaties were part of the treaty drive mounted by the British in preparation for the 1884/1885 Berlin Conference.
-With the treaties, the British were able to convince the other European powers that these territories were firmly under its control.
+With the treaties, the British were able to convince the other European powers that these territories were firmly under their control.